Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 and also if the "reset" button on the board is pressed while the board is running.
-The "setup" function in the main program should be used for tasks like setting the serial baud rate (the rate that signals are sent over the serial connection), initializing any objects that will be used in the program (eg. "Servo" objects for servos and ESCs), etc. The loop function runs after the setup function completes, and it also runs every time it finishes, which results in it running indefinitely as long as the Arduino is powered.
-This is where the majority of calls to the functions from sub-programs will be located, as many of them need to be constantly operating for as long as the vehicle is powered on.
+The "setup" function in the main program should be used for tasks like setting the serial baud rate (the rate that signals are sent over the serial connection), initializing any objects that are used in the program (eg. "Servo" objects for servos and ESCs), etc. The loop function runs after the setup function completes, and it also runs every time it finishes, which results in it running indefinitely as long as the Arduino is powered.
+This is where the majority of calls to the functions from sub-programs are located, as many of them need to be constantly operating for as long as the vehicle is powered on.
 Examples of tasks that need to be completed every loop cycle are: reading the information from the serial connection to the Raspberry Pi, reading the